cwshugg/dimrod/docs/services/README.md

 ### NLA (Natural Language Actions)

-Services that expose NLA endpoints (currently Lumen and Notif) register their capabilities with the Oracle.
+Services that expose NLA endpoints (currently Lumen, Notif, and Gearhead) register their capabilities with the Oracle.
 Speaker discovers these at runtime and dispatches natural-language requests to the appropriate service.
 See the [NLA types documentation](../data-types.md#nla-types) for details.